-The Chicago Fed National Activity Index fell to 0.17 in September of 2018 from an upwardly revised 0.27 in August.
-The contribution from production-related indicators decreased to +0.11 in September from +0.16 in August; and the sales, orders, and inventories category went down to +0.05 from +0.10.
-On the other hand, the contribution of the personal consumption and housing category edged up to –0.05 in September from –0.06 in August and the employment-related indicators contributed +0.07, up slightly from +0.06 in the previous month.
-The index’s three-month moving average declined to +0.21 in September from +0.27 in August.
+The Chicago Fed National Activity Index rose to +0.24 in October 2018 from a downwardly revised +0.14 in the previous month.
+Employment-related indicators contributed +0.19 to the CFNAI in October (vs +0.05 in September) as total non-farm payrolls rose by 250,000 after increasing by 118,000 in the previous month.
+Meanwhile, the contribution from the sales, orders, and inventories category to the CFNAI was unchanged at +0.04, and that from production-related indicators moved down to +0.06 from +0.09.
+The contribution of the personal consumption and housing category to the CFNAI ticked down to -0.05 in October from -0.04 in September.
 Chicago Fed National Activity Index in the United States averaged 0 from 1967 until 2018, reaching an all time high of 2.77 in September of 1983 and a record low of -5.22 in December of 1974.